-Responsibility: Compliance and oversight of prescription products and administering the provisions of the Florida Drug and Cosmetic Act consistent with Florida statutes.
+Responsibility: Compliance and oversight of prescription products and administering the

 Compliance Policies, Procedures, and Protocols

 The Agency will maintain policies that govern how this program will operate and approve the standard operating procedures that are developed by LifeScience Logistics in the operation of the program, on the State's behalf.
 The contract between the Agency and LifeScience Logistics will also outline delegated duties.